-— Use components of the respective class for “has-a”-relationships; and
+— Use components of the respective class for “has-a”-relationships;

-— Delegate initialization, copying or destruction of the parent’s data components by calling the corresponding operation of the parent type.

-Note: You must delegate in particular when the parent has data components not visible to methods of the subclass.
+— Delegate initialization, copying or destruction of the parent’s data components by calling the corresponding operation of the parent type, and in particular when the parent has data components not visible to methods of the subclass.

 Implications for language design and evolution

-In future language design and evolution activities, consider the following items:
+In future language design and evolution activities, language designers should consider:

 — Providing a compiler option to report the class in which a resolved method resides.